haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

  - Marginally better controller support
  - Jukebox to play some of your favourite in-game tunes
  - Several original game crashes have been fixed
+ - Game updates are automatically checked in the Multiplayer Menu

 Known Issues:
     What's a beta without known issues?
 Please take a look, and